 Companions Journeying Together, a 501(c)(3) non-profit organization, provides a forum to personally impact the emotional, spiritual, and social lives of the incarcerated and their families.
 Our vision is for a society that lives by the principles of restorative justice.

 We seek out opportunities to reach incarcerated women and men through a variety of programs designed to build healthy relationships and foster positive communication.
 Those programs include the Aunt Mary’s Storybook Project and pen pal groups.
-Additional services we organize include special holiday communication projects, provision of re-entry materials and referrals, community education/training, and advocacy.
-Our goal is to be a link between resources and needs.
+Additional services we organize include special holiday communication projects, community education/training, and advocacy.
 We have a history of working successfully with officials from the Illinois Department of Corrections, as well as with individuals, churches, and civic/community organizations committed to serving imprisoned people and their families.

 Board of Directors